GeeseFS

 sudo umount /mnt/<local_folder>

-Specify <local_folder> - the path to the folder to which the bucket is mounted.
+Specify <local_folder> as the path to the folder where the bucket is mounted.